basicx-StrgV/BasicxLogger/README.md

 - Easy to use
 - Customizable
-- File logging
-- Database logging
-- Json object logging
+- Asynchronous logging
 - Use tags to easier differentiate between different log messages
-- Log messages with IDs to easier locate them in a big log file
+- Use IDs to locate a specified log entry
-- Asynchronous logging
-- Multi logging

-## 📄 Logger
+## ⚡ Logger

 - FileLogger
 - DatabaseLogger